This UK master's degree in Developmental Psychology offers advanced training in understanding social, emotional and cognitive development.

 Several students have taken the course to move into jobs as support workers, Assistant Psychologists or have gone on to train as Speech & Language therapists.
 The higher degree generally improves job prospects when competing against Psychology graduates in other fields of business.

-You should hold, or expect to hold a first or second class honours degree in Psychology.
-If your degree is from a UK University, it should confer eligibility for Graduate Membership of the British Psychological Society.
-If your degree is from a University outside the UK, we will assess eligibility on a case-by-case basis.
+You should hold, or expect to hold a first or second class honours degree in Psychology or another degree that includes a substantial Psychology component.
 If you have any questions, please contact Dr Lynne Duncan.

 English Language Requirement